 In her deep love for Jason, she helps him escape by killing her brother as a distraction while dropping the pieces of his body into the sea.
 She knew this would slow her father down because he would stop and gather his son’s remains to give him a proper burial.
 This is how Medea escaped with Jason on the Argo.

 Jason’s Return To Iôlcos

 Jason and Medea eventually made their way to Iôlcos.
 Unfortunately, while Jason was away, King Pelias killed his father and refused to give the throne to Jason.

-The Goddess Hera hated King Pelias and plotted to make Jason fall in love with Medea.
-This would hopefully inspire Medea to murder Pelias.
+The goddess Hera hated King Pelias and plotted to make Jason fall in love with Medea, hoping this would inspire Medea to murder Pelias.
 Deeply sympathetic to Jason’s pain, Medea conceived a plan for retribution.